benjmor/CVFL/state_quals_process.md

     1. Pairings are set with 1st vs. 8th/16th, 2nd vs. 7th/15th, etc.
         1. Byes fill remaining slots if necessary (eg. if no 16th seed, 1st seed gets a bye).
     1. Single elimination until the final qualifying round.
+    1. Brackets are never "broken" -- that is, pairings are **not** modified to avoid matchups between the same school.

 ## Final Qualifiers
 A.  Winners of the final qualifying round automatically qualify.